 Gaurav's Blog

-A Cool Way to Look at Symmetric Key Cryptography
+A cool way to look at Symmetric Key Cryptography

 “Why encrypting twice with two symmetric keys using the same algorithm doesn’t give you twice the security?” was the question that was asked in a recent CSE509 (System Security) class.
 I had the intuition that encrypting with the same algorithm twice with two different keys, K1 and K2, is essentially equivalent to encrypting with one key (say, K3).
 However, I didn’t know how to convince others about this.